Skip to main content

 The Rwandan water lily only grows under very specific conditions, in hot springs in southwestern Rwanda.
 It thrives at the edges of these springs in water that's approximately one centimeter deep.
 The water lily can only survive in water temperatures between 22°C and 26°C.

-In 2023, the National Herbarium of Rwanda led an expedition to several hot springs in western Rwanda.
-There, they stumbled upon something surprising: a relatively large number of wild Rwandan water lilies.
-While the Rwandan water lily had previously been declared extinct in the wild, there was now a second location where these water lilies were growing!
-The scientists from the National Herbarium immediately collected seeds from the plants to cultivate the species, preventing the lilies from disappearing from this source as well.
+In 2023, the National Herbarium of Rwanda led an expedition to a number of hot springs in western Rwanda.
+There they stumbled upon something surprising: a relatively large number of wild Rwandan water lilies.
+So while the Rwandan water lily had previously been declared extinct in the wild, there was a second location where the water lilies were growing!
+Scientists at the National Herbarium immediately took seeds from the plants to breed the plant, to prevent the water lilies from disappearing from this source as well.
+Rotterdam Zoo supported this expedition and continues to work with the National Herbarium of Rwanda to preserve this unique plant.

 Diergaarde Blijdorp is one of the few botanical gardens that cultivates Rwandan water lilies.
-Behind the scenes in the botanical greenhouses, the plant keepers maintain the hot water lilies at the correct temperature and ensure that the water contains the right nutrients.
-Because the plant has very specific requirements for growth, it is not always possible to successfully propagate new water lilies.
-However, by continuing to experiment with these water lilies, we gain more experience with these delicate plants, and our success in cultivation improves over time.
+In the botanical greenhouses behind the scenes, botanists keep the water lilies at the right temperature and make sure the water contains the right nutrients.
+Because the plant has very specific requirements to grow, it does not always succeed in producing new water lilies.
+But by continuing to experiment with water lilies, we are gaining more and more experience with these delicate plants and are able to grow them more and more successfully.